leo-chartier/moonshot/project_report.md

 ### Architectural choices

-For this tool, the two main languages will be Python and the Renpy scripting language.
+For this tool, the two main languages will be Python and the Ren'Py scripting language.

 Two reasons justify this choice: